GovindMalviya/awesome-ai-writing/README.md

 - [Writesonic](https://writesonic.com/) - AI writing tool for generating blog posts, ads, and product descriptions.
 - [Rytr](https://rytr.me/) - AI writing assistant that helps you create high-quality content.
 - [PulsePost](https://pulsepost.io/) - AI writer that Auto Publishes blog posts to your own website
+- [LogicBalls](https://logicballs.com/) -	An AI-powered writing tool to create any type of content and supercharge your productivity

 ## Grammar and Style Checking